rossoskull/coding_club/Coders.md

 * Provide support to aspiring coders whether online or one-to-one
 * Be active on forum (coming soon!) and help students with doubts

+## Internal Structure

+* One Leader - Right now, leader is @aviaryan
+* Other members

+In addition to this, minimum 2 members should be there from 2nd year and minimum 2 members from 1st year.

+If any member of Coder class is in conflict regarding a decision, he should contact the leader.